tailwindlabs/tailwindcss.com/source/docs/font-family.blade.md

 + 'body': ['Open Sans', ...],
 @endcomponent

-Font families can be specified as an array or as a simple comma-delimited string:
+Font families can be specified as an array or as a comma-delimited string:

 ```js
 {